Mike-Rouse/Mike-Rouse.github.io/index.md

 ## What People Say {#what-people-say}

-> “Mike took ownership of all our VR projects and transformed VR/AR into a core business line.
-Exceptionally detail-oriented and consistently exceeded expectations.”
+> “Mike was instrumental in establishing and expanding our VR and AR service offerings, transforming what was once a new venture into a core component of our business.”
-> — Anna Burke, Managing Director, Animated Technologies · [_Full on LinkedIn_](https://www.linkedin.com/in/m-rouse/)
+**— Anna Burke**, Managing Director, Animated Technologies · [*Full on LinkedIn*](https://www.linkedin.com/in/m-rouse/)

-> “Mike kept the work organised and balanced, made collaboration easy, and created a great team environment.
-Planning and breakdown made delivery smooth.”
+> “He kept everything organized and made collaboration easy and helped make a great working environment.
+His planning and breakdown of tasks made the work smooth and easy to manage.”
-> — Peter Cole, VR/AR Developer · [_Full on LinkedIn_](https://www.linkedin.com/in/m-rouse/)
+**— Peter Cole**, VR/AR Developer · [*Full on LinkedIn*](https://www.linkedin.com/in/m-rouse/)